Harris County Sheriff's deputy injured in crash during chase

 It happened on Beltway 8 at Veterans Memorial Drive.
 The suspect vehicle severed another car and flipped.

-No one was seriously hurt in that crash.
+The innocent driver in the severed car was pinned for a time and suffered head injuries, deputies said.
 It wasn't clear why the driver ran from authorities or what charges they face.

 Deputies found a loaded gun inside the vehicle, HCSO said.
-The suspect was arrested on the scene.
+Two suspects were arrested on the scene.

 District 1 units and PCT 4 pursued a speeding car which struck a car on BE8 @ Veterans Memorial.
 Cutting it in half.
 Suspect car rolled A loaded gun was found in the suspect car.
 No life threatening injuries reported. pic.twitter.com/Zj03tnC9aQ— Captain J. Shannon (@HCSO_NightShift) October 3, 2020